The Rock Pine Motel & Restaurant? Just Look for the Big Fish!

 As for the Big Fish, it has become such a landmark that Yvette and Garry are thinking of holding a contest to give it an official name.
 “We’re working on some way to let people vote through social media.
 We haven’t figured out the details yet but we think it will be a fun thing to do,” Garry says.

-The Rock Pine Motel is a true four season resort with something new to do every day but if you are planning to stay for one or several days at the Rock Pine Motel, it is a good idea to book a room in advance to avoid disappointment.
-And try to think of a good name for The Fish on your way there.
+The Rock Pine Motel is a true four season resort with something new to do every day but if you are planning to stay for one or several days at the Rock Pine Motel, it’s a good idea to book a room in advance to avoid disappointment.